 For healthy, radiant skin, add these items to your grocery list.

-To find out which foods, spices and herbs you should pile on your plate, we went to Ananta Ripa Ajmera, Director of Ayurveda at THE WELL, for insights
+To find out which foods, spices and herbs you should pile on your plate, we went to Ananta Ripa Ajmera, Ayurveda consultant at THE WELL, for insights.

 This vibrant yellow-orange spice has been a staple of Ayurvedic medicine for centuries, and for good reason.
 Its antioxidant, anti-inflammatory properties could help protect and heal your skin from damage such as wrinkles and sunspots over time.
 “Turmeric is excellent for improving the complexion, tone and texture of your skin,” says Ajmera.